How to Book a Mover

 6. Medications

 If you are moving across the country, you might decide to transport your pet by air with you.
 Many airlines don't allow pets at all.
-Make your flight arrangements in advance, so you can learn the regulations and requirements.
+Make your flight arrangements in advance so you can familiarize yourself with the regulations and requirements.

 Some airlines permit small pets in passenger cabins if their carrier fits under the seat.
 Otherwise, larger pets must travel as air freight.
 Your pet's carrier must be approved for use on an airplane.